BrianHenryIE/SortonsEvents-iOS/README.md

 An events and news aggregator released for Irish universities.

 Sortons, from the French verb sortir (/soɾˈtiɾ/) to go out.
-Nous sortons – we are going out.
+Nous sortons – we are going out!

 Originally written as a [Java web-app](https://github.com/BrianHenryIE/Sortons-Events) to be used as a Facebook Page tab, the backend runs on Google App Engine.
 Later an [Objective-C client](https://github.com/BrianHenryIE/SortonsEvents-iOS/tree/52227492fc7abce797a3b009a13ccbd471f40457/SortonsEvents) was written which has since been rewritten in Swift from scratch using a TDD approach as described by [Clean Swift](http://clean-swift.com/).
 ![](http://www.sortons.ie/events/github/sortonseventsiphonerender.png)